AndrewWPhillips/eggql/README.md

 }
 ```

-You can check that this works using GraphQL **inline fragments** like this:
+You can check that this works using a GraphQL query with **inline fragments** like this:

 ```graphql
 {